 The Four Atoll Health Care Program addresses the medical needs of Marshall Islands communities affected by the nuclear weapons testing program which the U.S. Department of Defense carried out in the Marshall Islands between 1946 and 1958.
 Technical Assistance provides for the primary health care needs of the Enewetak, Bikini, Rongelap and Utrik communities in the Republic of the Marshall Islands.
-In 2017, the Technical Assistance program funded \$1.4 million for medical professionals and needed medical supplies for the population of the 4 Republic of the Marshall Islands Atolls of Kili/Bikini, Enewetak/Ujelang, Rongelap/Mejatto Utrik, and Ejit.
+In 2018, the Technical Assistance program funded \$1.4 million for medical professionals and needed medical supplies for the population of the 4 Republic of the Marshall Islands Atolls of Kili/Bikini, Enewetak/Ujelang, Rongelap/Mejatto Utrik, and Ejit.
+Technical Assistance has funded this program annually since 2005.
 Program deliverables include:

-- A full time primary care physician to each of the four atolls to work in collaboration with a full time island based health assistant. - Improve access to quality and specialty care services; reduce inter-island referrals for secondary care; improve overall health of the communities served; utilize the full potential of our doctors for better delivery of service; conduct drinking water quality test for presence of pathogens. - Begin visual impairment screening by primary care physicians; increase access to specialty clinics for diabetes, hypertension, well baby, and reproductive health; improve maternal and child care programs.
+- A full time primary care physician for each of the four atolls to work in collaboration with a full time island based health assistant. - Improve access to quality and specialty care services; reduce inter-island referrals for secondary care; improve overall health of the communities served; utilize the full potential of our doctors for better delivery of service; and conduct drinking water quality tests for presence of pathogens. - Begin visual impairment screening by primary care physicians; increase access to specialty clinics for diabetes, hypertension, well baby, and reproductive health; and improve maternal and child care programs.